jezhumble/lapm/syllabus.md

 # Syllabus

-LAPM is a one-semester course, taught in the form of 13 two-hour weekly classes, of which typically four are guest lectures.
-The remaining classes are detailed below.
+LAPM is a one-semester course, taught in the form of 13 three-hour weekly classes, of which typically four are guest lectures.
+Eight of the nine remaining classes are detailed below.
+The final class is for final project presentations.

 ## Unit 1.
 Introduction to the Product Lifecycle.